Pshepp/stupid-weather-desktop-thing/README.md

 # stupid-weather-desktop-thing
-shittly coded in java, uses query instead of yahoo weather api b/c dont want to deal with that
+ uses query instead of yahoo weather api b/c dont want to deal with that

-throw in something to grab woeid from java from an input by the user (input ex Atlanta, Ga) and impliment color picker initial dialogggggg
+throw in something to grab woeid from java from an input by the user (input ex Atlanta, Ga) and impliment color picker initial dialog